vorni22/operating-systems/chapters/compute/threads/drills/tasks/sum-array-bugs/README.md

 Note that in order for the processes to share the `sums` dictionary, it is not created as a regular dictionary, but using the `Manager` module.
 This module provides some special data structures that are allocated in **shared memory** so that all processes can access them.
-You can learn more about shared memory and its various implementations [in the Arena section](shared-memory).
+You can learn more about shared memory and its various implementations [in this section](../../../../copy-on-write/drills/tasks/shared-memory/README.md).

+If you're having difficulties solving this exercise, go through [this](../../../guides/sum-array-processes/README.md) reading material.